What are Export Control Regulations?

 When in doubt, and when the responses indicate that export control analysis is needed (the “red box” on the flowchart), contact the ORPC.
 Violations of these export control regulations can lead to significant individual civil and criminal penalties.

-Contact the staff in the Office of Research Protections and Compliance (firstname.lastname@example.org; 5-2737) well before there are plans to procure equipment, technology or materials to use that would require a license and/or before plans to involve a foreign person who will have access in a research project.
+Contact the staff in the Office of Research Protections and Compliance (email@example.com; 5-2737) or complete the appropriate forms.
+Before there are plans to procure equipment, technology or materials to use that would require a license please complete the following form.
+Before involving a foreign person who will be granted access in a research project please complete the following form.
 We will be happy to assist in the review of requirements, perform restricted party checks and provide guidance on the next steps to take.